 Skyride Tram and Fabulous Views

 The trip up to Grouse Mountain from the parking lot is a fabulous experience.
 The views are stunning on any clear day of the year.

 The Skyride aerial tramway ride up offers breathtaking views of Vancouver, the ocean and all the surrounding area.
-Departures take place year-round about once every 15 minutes between around 8:45 am and 10:00 at night.
+Departures take place year-round about once every 15 minutes between around 8:45 am and 10:00 pm.

 Hiking and Chairlift Rides